You're reading

 Content debt is the opposite.
 It is outdated, duplicated, contradictory or orphaned content that no one maintains but AI systems will happily reuse anyway.

-In an AI mediated buying journey, content health becomes part of commercial risk management, not just marketing hygiene.
+In an AI mediated buying journey, content health becomes part of commercial risk management, when previously we could near enough ignore it as some sort of marketing hygiene factor.

 Most AI used in marketing today is generative AI, powered by large language models.
 These models generate language by predicting likely word sequences based on patterns in training data.
 They do not understand your market, your strategy or your legal and commercial constraints.